Advocating for Refugees in Immigration Reform Debate

 The bill went through intense scrutiny with the Senate Judiciary Committee “markup” process, including consideration of several amendments relating to refugees, asylees, and other vulnerable populations.
 During this process, HIAS and its colleagues weighed in with legislators, urging them to oppose changes to the base bill that sought to strike, limit, or delay important provisions intended to improve our laws, increase efficiency, and protect vulnerable populations.
 After having passed through the Committee with only minor changes, the bill then went to the full Senate.
 After debate, consideration, and adoption of the controversial Corker-Hoeven Amendment, S. 744 passed the Senate in late June by a margin of 68-32.
 All Senate Democrats voting in favor of the bill, along with 2 Independents, and 12 of the 46 Republicans.

 HIAS is now calling on the U.S. House of Representatives to follow the Senate’s lead by passing just and fair immigration reform, and to avoid harmful piecemeal legislation such as the “Strengthen and Fortify Enforcement (SAFE) Act,” H.R.
 2278, which would worsen expansive laws targeting terrorism that instead have consequences for refugees and asylees.
-Please take a moment to join us by taking action, and learning more:
+Please take a moment to learn more: